 The TCL 5 Series/S555 2022 QLED is much better than the model it replaces, the TCL 5 Series/S535 2020 QLED.
 The S555 is significantly brighter, so it can handle more glare in a bright room, and HDR content stands out better.
 The S555 is also better for gaming, as it supports a variable refresh rate feature to reduce tearing in games.

-The TCL 5 Series/S555 2022 QLED is a bit better than the Amazon Fire TV Omni QLED Series.
+The TCL 5 Series/S555 2022 QLED is a bit better than the Amazon Fire TV Omni QLED Series 2022.
 The TCL is a lot brighter, so it can better overcome glare in a bright room, and HDR content is a lot brighter.
 The TCL is also much better for use as a PC monitor, as chroma 4:4:4 is displayed properly, resulting in much better text clarity.

 This TV isn't part of our accelerated longevity test, but its predecessor, the TCL 5 Series/S535 2020 QLED, is.

-Switching to 'Game' mode doesn't result in any noticeable difference in peak brightness with HDR games.
+Switching to Game Mode doesn't result in any noticeable difference in peak brightness with HDR games.

-The TV has excellent PQ EOTF tracking.
+The TCL S555 has excellent PQ EOTF tracking.
 Shadow details are preserved well, but near blacks are dimmed a bit.
 With content mastered at lower peak brightness levels, there's a sharp cutoff near the TV's peak brightness, but content mastered at 4,000 nits has a smoother roll-off, so fine details are well-preserved in bright scenes.

 The color volume is just decent.
-Thanks to its superb contrast ratio, it displays dark saturated colors well.
+Thanks to its superb contrast ratio, it displays dark, saturated colors well.
 Unfortunately, it's limited by its relatively low peak brightness in HDR.

 This TV is very easy to calibrate with the Roku companion app, and the results after calibration are fantastic.
 We didn't have to adjust any colors, as they were already fantastic after calibrating the white point to D65.